 Here’s Why Having a Good Partner Literally Makes You Healthier

-Yes, you read that right.
+Yup, you read that right.

-Turns out, it’s also medicine for your mind, body, and soul.
+But, it turns out, it’s also medicine for your mind, body, and soul.

 Let me say that again for the people in the back: your partner’s support might literally be extending your life.
+Choose wisely.

 Wild, right?

-But also… kind of obvious?
+But also…kind of obvious?

 Why Does It Work?

-Healthier communication: Supportive partners talk things through.
+Good partners are also having healthier communication with each other, which can be a game-changer.
+Supportive partners talk things through.
 Less yelling = lower blood pressure.
 It’s science!

 It’s Not About Perfection, It’s About Partnership